mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 packet is shorter than the Path MTU, in order to optimize for bandwidth utilization instead of latency, while real-time applications usually prefer to optimize for latency rather than bandwidth utilization.
-This waiting interval is under the QUIC implementation's control, and might be based on knowledge about application sending behavior or heuristics to determine whether and for how long to wait.
+This waiting interval is under the QUIC implementation's control, and could be based on knowledge about application sending behavior or heuristics to determine whether and for how long to wait.

-When there are a lot of small DATAGRAM frames (e.g., an audio stream) and a lot of large DATAGRAM frames (e.g., a video stream), it might be a good idea to make sure the audio frames can be included in a QUIC packet that also carries video frames (i.e., the video frames don't fill the whole QUIC packet).
+When there are a lot of small DATAGRAM frames (e.g., an audio stream) and a lot of large DATAGRAM frames (e.g., a video stream), it could be a good idea to make sure the audio frames can be included in a QUIC packet that also carries video frames (i.e., the video frames don't fill the whole QUIC packet).
 Otherwise, the QUIC stack might have to send additional small packets only carrying single audio